Biden chooses veteran diplomat Burns as CIA director

-Amid tumult in the State Department after Donald Trump took office in 2017, Burns held his tongue until last year when he began writing highly critical pieces of the Trump administration’s policies in Foreign Affairs and other publications.
+Amid tumult in the State Department after President Donald Trump took office in 2017, Burns held his tongue until last year when he began writing highly critical pieces of the Trump administration’s policies in Foreign Affairs and other publications.
+Burns has been a staunch advocate of rebuilding and restructuring the foreign service, positions Biden has aligned himself with.

-“Bill Burns is an exemplary diplomat with decades of experience on the world stage keeping our people and our country safe and secure,” Biden said.
+“Bill Burns is an exemplary diplomat with decades of experience on the world stage keeping our people and our country safe and secure,” Biden said in a statement Monday.
 “He shares my profound belief that intelligence must be apolitical and that the dedicated intelligence professionals serving our nation deserve our gratitude and respect.
 Ambassador Burns will bring the knowledge, judgment, and perspective we need to prevent and confront threats before they can reach our shores.
-The American people will sleep soundly with him as our next CIA Director.”
+The American people will sleep soundly with him as our next CIA director.”

 Burns was said to have been a candidate to be Biden’s secretary of state.
 Biden chose Anthony Blinken instead.